 Also check this table of TESOL Qualifications on the NEAS website which shows which courses qualify you for teaching in which sectors/programs:

 The Certificate IV in TESOL is also offered by some interstate TAFE colleges by distance education.
 Please ask providers of this course for further information.
 (Type “Certificate IV TESOL” into the search field in your search engine.)

 Private organisations (and some universities) provide training in the Certificate in English Language Teaching to Adults (CELTA), but none are currently providing this course in the ACT.
 These organisations may be found on the CELTA website: http://www.cambridgeenglish.org/teaching-english/teaching-qualifications/celta/ or by typing “CELTA” into your search engine.

 TESOL employers in the ACT

-- ACT Department of Education and Training.
-Teaching in government schools in the ACT requires registration with the Department. http://www.det.act.gov.au/employment or
+- ACT Government Education Directorate.
+Teaching in government schools in the ACT requires employment with the Directorate. https://www.education.act.gov.au/employment or

 - ANU College is is an accredited ELICOS centre and is the English Language and academic pathway provider for the Australian National University. http://www.anucollege.com.au